 In 2000 the Roehampton Institute became the University of Surrey Roehampton within the Federal University of Surrey.
 On 1 August 2004 Roehampton was granted full independence as Roehampton University, as it is now known.
 Throughout all these changes Southlands has retained its distinctive identity and Methodist ethos.

 In 2001, the Trustees of Southlands College acquired the Mount Clare site on behalf of the University.
 Mount Clare House is a grade I listed building; it was for George Clive, a cousin of Lord Clive of India, by the prominent architect Sir Robert Taylor from 1770-1773.
 In the grounds there is a small Greek Doric-style temple c 1762 which was moved from the grounds of Manresa House in 1913.
 Surrounding the house are residential blocks, built in the 1960s, providing student accommodation.

-The College is now home to the University’s Business School and the Department of Media, Culture and Language, but the students allocated to Southlands College can be studying any academic subject offered by the university.
+The College is now home to the University’s Faculty of Business and Law, and Applied Music Research, but the students allocated to Southlands College can be studying any academic subject offered by the university.

 For further information please contact the college archive team